 Protect, Protect, Protect

 Before we can protect something, we must know what we are trying to protect it against.
-At Family Financial Partners, we work hard to protect people against three common bad things that happen to money.
+At Family Financial Partners, our financial advisors work hard to protect you against three common bad things that happen to money.

 First, we have to protect from low interest rates.
 We are currently smack in the middle of a low interest rate environment.
 Over the years, we have seen 1 year CD rates drop from around 7 percent to somewhere around 0.60 percent.* As important as CD’s are in providing principal stability, dramatic reductions in short-term fixed interest rates can have a devastating effect on immediate income.